All Episodes

 It's my pleasure.

-And um, I've been a great admirer of America and what America stands for since a very young age, and you couple that with my affection for the country because I've been traveling to the US since the age of three multiple times a year, and so I have a very deep connection to this country uh on a personal level as well.
+And you couple that with my affection for the country because I've been traveling to the U.S. since the age of three, multiple times a year.

-So it's a it's a combination of things.
+So it's a combination of things.

-And then obviously my interest is solidified because every freedom-loving person in the world and just any citizen, you know, wherever you find yourself, uh everything that happens in America has repercussions for the rest of the world as well.
+And then obviously my interest is solidified because for every freedom-loving person in the world and just any citizen, you know, wherever you find yourself, everything that happens in America has repercussions for the rest of the world as well.

-Yeah, I've been thinking about this a lot lately because growing up in the United States, I always sort of took it for granted that freedom was going to be sort of this forever thing here.
+You know, I've been thinking about this a lot lately because growing up in the United States, I always sort of took it for granted that freedom was going to be sort of this forever thing here.

-And um, I never would have, even three years ago, I never would have been able to predict the amount of government growth and regulation that we've seen in light of this pandemic.
+And I never would have, even three years ago, I never would have been able to predict the amount of government growth and regulation that we've seen in light of this pandemic.

-And I wonder if do you think there's hope for freedom in America or is the entropy of freedom inevitable?
+And I wonder if, do you think there's hope for freedom in America or is the entropy of freedom inevitable?

 I'm paraphrasing here.

-Um, but no, I'm uh incredibly optimistic.
+But no, I'm incredibly optimistic.

 And I see it happening, and it's very encouraging to me.